MwendaKE/Android/NewSip V2.1/README.md

+# NewSip - News App

-NewSip is a lightweight, mobile-friendly news application designed to keep you updated with the latest global news.
+A lightweight, mobile-friendly news application designed to keep you updated with the latest global news.
 It is built with simplicity, speed, and a clean reading experience in mind.

-✨ Features
+** ✨ Features **

 📡 Real-time News – Fetches the latest articles from multiple news sources.